julianjohannesen/first-mern/README.md

 app.listen(process.env.PORT || 8080);
 ```

-Next, open package.json and at the object's top level, the same level as things like “name” and “version” insert the line
+Next, open package.json and at the object's top level, the same level as things like “name” and “version,” insert the line

 ```js
 "proxy": "http://localhost:8080"